-Ubuntu, and Linux in general, is not known as the go-to platform for multimedia production.
-Instead, Apple Mac systems are probably the most popular system for graphic designers, video editors, and music production specialists, with Windows PC’s coming a close second.
-But here are a few Linux video editing software review.
+Ubuntu and Linux, in general, are not known as the go-to platform for multimedia production.
+Instead, Apple Mac systems are the most popular among graphic designers, video editors, and music production specialists, with Windows PCs closing second.

-So, a good case for using Ubuntu, yet the market penetration it and all Linux distributions remains low.
+So, a good case for using Ubuntu, yet the market penetration and all Linux distributions remain low.
 Again, why?

-The easiest answer is perhaps the lack of commercial applications for desktop Linux, even for a popular distribution like Ubuntu.
-There is no shortage of quality desktop apps like LibreOffice, Firefox, and even GIMP and VLC – even Minecraft runs perfectly well with OpenJDK Java – but when it comes to multimedia creation, Linux desktop distributions still left behind.
+The easiest answer is the lack of commercial applications for desktop Linux, even for a popular distribution like Ubuntu.
+There is no shortage of quality desktop apps like LibreOffice, Firefox, GIMP, and VLC – even Minecraft runs perfectly well with OpenJDK Java.
+However, when it comes to multimedia creation, Linux desktop distributions are still left behind.

 Best Linux Video Editing Software

 The most promising or also often called the best Linux free video editor of all, OpenShot has a long history of development and should be mature and stable.
 I downloaded the latest Openshot from its PPA since the one in the main Ubuntu repositories is, rather perplexingly, a very old and outdated version.

 Once OpenShot opens, the interface is very user-friendly.
 The default layout is simple and intuitive, and there are even hints that pop up the first time you use it.
 I drag-and-dropped a few videos I had taken in preparation for this post, and boy, was I disappointed with this so-called best Linux video editing software.

 Far from the “it just works” dream, this program just does not work.
 I have a relatively fast i7 laptop with plenty of RAM, but OpenShot slowed my entire system to a crawl as soon as I started to edit some video.
 Firefox became unresponsive, and OpenShot crashed or at least appeared to do so since a crash report window opened, but OpenShot did not close.